This page is an archive; for updates to publications visit http://joygarnett.net/writings

 Joy Garnett is an artist and writer in Brooklyn, New York.
 She writes the column Copy That! for Art21 Magazine and blogs at NEWSgrist.com.
 She has been the Arts Editor for Cultural Politics, a contemporary media theory journal published by Duke University Press, since 2005.
-She is currently writing a book and working on a visual archive.

 Copy That! a column for Art21 Magazine:

 - The Grift Economy, Copy That!
 Art21 Magazine Apr/May: "Value"